 After a decade of stardom in Israel, American dancer Bobbi Jene decides to leave behind her prominent position at the world-famous Batsheva Dance Company, as well as the love of her life, to return to the U.S. to create her own boundary breaking art.
 Tracking the personal and professional challenges that await her, Elvira Lind’s film lovingly and intimately documents the dilemmas and inevitable consequences of ambition.
 Bobbi Jene delves into what it takes for a woman to gain her own independence in the extremely competitive world of dance and to find self-fulfillment in the process.

-Celia Rowlson-Hall will lead a workshop and discussion on voicing women’s stories through movement narratives.
+A workshop and discussion on voicing women’s stories through movement narratives.
 She will guide the development of movement phrase work based on participants’ own stories around the question, “What does it mean to you to identify as a woman?”